-Dose calculations for intakes of radionuclides by ingestion and inhalation are based on the compendium of dose coefficients taken from ICRP Publication 119 (ICRP, 2012), and from ICRP 88 (ICRP, 2001) and NRPB (2005).
+Dose calculations for intakes of radionuclides by ingestion and inhalation are based on dose coefficients taken from ICRP Publication 72 (ICRP, 1996a), ICRP Publication 88 (ICRP, 2001) and NRPB (2005).

 These coefficients (often referred to as 'dose per unit intake') relate the committed dose received to the amount of radioactivity ingested or inhaled.
 The dose coefficients used in this report are provided in Annex 3 for ease of reference.